 Ask final questions – always have a few questions to hand to ask at the end of the interview.
 This not only shows your interest in the role and company it shows that you have done your research!

-Please visit the interview section of our website for some more general information on preparing for interview.
+Please visit the interviews section of our website for some more general information on preparing for an interview.

-I hope this above tips will help you in your interview preparation.
+I hope these above tips will help you in your interview preparation.
 Remember Preparation is key!